aisingapore/sealion/README.md

 | head_dim        | 20          | 32          |
 | Vocabulary      | 256000      | 256000      |
 | Sequence Length | 2048        | 2048        |

+### Tokenizer Details

+We sample 20M lines from the training data to train the tokenizer.<br>
+The framework for training is [SentencePiece](https://github.com/google/sentencepiece).<br>
+The tokenizer type is Byte-Pair Encoding (BPE).